mamouzgar/hafez/README.md

 Iranian literature.
 It is tradition to delve into the mysteries of fate and destiny through “faal-e-Hafez’’ (divination) when faced with challenges, choice, questions, or for entertainment.
-Hafez’s poetry often reveals answers during transitions in life, drawing parallels to the field of single-cell trajectory inference that maps cell fate and reveals cell state transitions.
-As Hafez often ponders the interconnectedness of human actions (experimental) and cosmic forces (computational) to interpret the world, we pay homage to his legacy by naming our integrated experimental and computational method for interpretable landmark trajectory inference and systems modeling, Hafez.
+Hafez’s poetry intends to reveal our fate or destiny during transitions in life, drawing parallels to the field of single-cell trajectory inference that maps cell fate and reveals cell state transitions.
+The word Hafez literally translates to”one who remembers” or “keeps in memory” - which is fitting considering cell fate mechanisms are often encoded earlier in differentiation and remembered as cells meet their destiny.
+Hafez often ponders the interconnectedness of human actions (experimental) and cosmic forces (computational) to interpret the world, so we pay homage to his legacy by naming our integrated experimental and computational method for interpretable landmark trajectory inference and systems modeling, Hafez.

 ## Installation: